 Humanities in France

 France (Masters degree awarded by the Holy See): ICES, the Institut Catholique d’Etudes Supérieures in the Vendée.
 Vatican-validated 2-year Masters in Catholic Humanities (literature, philosophy, history, cultural studies).
 For graduates of our BA Liberal Arts programme their level of French will be sufficient to participate in the ICES Masters.
 We are also working with our partners at ICES to adapt this Masters for an English-speaking public, with the possibility of English-language examinations and Masters thesis.
-Full details here.
+Full details of French programme here.

 KUL (Poland) – Catholic University of Lublin, 2-year MA in Philosophy.
 KUL offers BA, MA and PhD philosophy programmes through English and will be welcoming applications from students of the Chavagnes Liberal Arts BA for their MA in Philosophy, which is available full time in Lublin and also by distance learning.
 Full details here.